How to Reduce Urea Levels in Blood with Diet?

 Answer:

 You can eat a diet that is low in carbs to reduce blood urea.
 Such a diet can help minimise the breakdown of proteins.
-This minimised breakdown can lead to a low urea production.
+This can lead to a low urea production.
 It will lead to a lower blood urea level in the body.
 Thus, a low carb diet can help you lower urea.

 2. Question: